 CANNING JARS

-The mason jar has almost become a symbol of the zero waste lifestyle advocated by Bea Johnson, who managed to cram all her family’s waste for a year into one jar.
-Unsurprisingly, they’re also perfect for storing your muesli, sugar and loose tea, whilst giving your kitchen cupboards and shelves a comforting, rustic charm.
+The mason jar has almost become an emblem of the zero waste lifestyle advocated by Bea Johnson, who managed to cram all her family’s waste for a year into one jar.
+Unsurprisingly, they’re also perfect for storing bulk bought muesli, sugar and loose tea.

-Eliminate plastic packaging by searching for places in your neighbourhood that sell dry foods in bulk using Bea Johnson’s BULK app.
-You can get hold of some reusable produce bags from Ethical Superstore*.
+Eliminate plastic packaging by searching for places in your neighbourhood that sell foods in bulk using Bea Johnson’s BULK app.
+Kate Arnell has written a great guide to buying bulk food in London.
+You can get hold of reusable produce bags from Ethical Superstore*.

 ▲